 Most rooms will be set to have one lofted and one trundled bed per double room.
 We ask that if students move any furniture, they ensure they maintain the 6 feet of sleeping head-to-head physical distancing, and keep as much physical distancing as possible overall.
 We will need everyone’s support to have a safe and successful semester.

-Additional guidelines are being developed for residential communities to include cleaning and sanitation protocols, room assignment plans — particularly for those who have health considerations — and overall hygiene practices.
+Additional guidelines have been developed for residential communities to include cleaning and sanitation protocols, room assignment plans — particularly for those who have health considerations — and overall hygiene practices.

 How are the residence halls and other campus facilities being cleaned at this time?